almossawi/firefox-code-quality/README.md

 ### Quick-start guide

-To run the complete set of analyses on the latest revision in mozilla-central, run this script
+To run the complete set of analyses on the latest revision in mozilla-central and update the interface, run the following script:

 ```
 scripts/analyzeMozillaCentral.sh